benhoIIand/grunt-cache-bust/README.md

     baseDir: './',                       // The base directory for all assets
     deleteOriginals: false,              // Delete the original file after hashing
     encoding: 'utf8',                    // The encoding used when reading/writing files
+    hash: '9ef00db36970718e',            // A user defined hash for every file.
+The `length` option will be ignored
     jsonOutput: false,                   // Output the original => new URLs to a JSON file
     length: 16,                          // The length of the hash from a file
     separator: '.'                       // The separator between the original file name and hash